zigbang/iot-device-sdk/packages/iot-device-sdk/readme.md

 see: https://seojinwoo.github.io/IotDeviceSdk4React/

-iot-device-sdk-react is for device's provisioning
+iot-device-sdk is for device's provisioning

 it has dependency on following packages: